nefum/doppelganger/tailscale/README.md

 5. Copy the `.env.example` file to `.env` and fill in `TAILSCALE_AUTH_KEY` with the API key you created.
 6. `docker compose up -d`
 7. Connect to the containers with the ports specified in `docker-compose.yml`.

+See src/app/api/devices/[id]/proxy.pac/route.ts for the proxy configuration on the Android clients.